 The Town Council has worked on this project with partners Malling Community Association, for some years.
 It was delayed for a number of unrelated reasons but that delay has, coincidentally, allowed a more extensive job to be done.

-The café and terrace will allow users and spectators of all pitches and other facilities within the Recreation Ground to have a relaxing drink or snack following evening puppy-training or a fitness class.
+The café and terrace will allow users and spectators of all pitches and other facilities within the Recreation Ground to have a relaxing drink or snack following events.
 Public consultation highlighted the desire for the café and terrace, and it should provide an attractive midway stopoff for those who exercise in the Rec and local area (at whatever pace!), and a meeting point for spectators and users of the sports pitches, children’s play area and skate park.

 The improvements to the Centre are part of a wider plan to improve recreation facilities in Malling Recreation Ground and the Pells, ahead of planned developments at North Street Quarter and Malling Old Farm.